Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Related Work

 \section{Related Work}

 A number of prior works have developed analytic models of systems with server setup delays.
 An important early work is that by Welch~\cite{Welc64}, who considered a generalization of an M/G/1 single server system in which a customer arriving when the server is idle has a different service time distribution.
 This analysis was applied by Meisner et al., for example, in a queueing model-based analysis of a server energy conservation approach using rapid transitions between active and near-zero-power idle states~\cite{Meis11}.
-Later studies analyze multiple server systems with exponentially distributed setup delays~\cite{AELH05, GHBA10, GDHB14, Phun17}.
-Williams et al. consider the perhaps more realistic case where setup delays are deterministic rather than exponential~\cite{WHBW22}.
-Other work considers multi-server systems in which there is a ``delayed-off'' delay before a server is deallocated after becoming idle~\cite{GGHB10, GHBR12, GDHB14}.
+Later studies analyze multiple server systems with exponentially distributed setup delays~\cite{AELH05, GHBA10, GDHB14, Phun17}, \revOne{}{\cite{maccio2018structural}}. \revOne{}{Among these later studies, Maccio and Down~\cite{maccio2018structural} show that for a broad class of optimization functions, the optimal policy for such systems is a (in general hysteretic) threshold policy.} Williams et al. consider the perhaps more realistic case where setup delays are deterministic rather than exponential~\cite{WHBW22}. \revOne{Other work considers}{Other work considers single server systems with setup delays but where, when “on”, the server is able to instantaneously switch service rate among some finite set of possible rates at zero cost~\cite{badian2021optimal}, multi-server systems in which some of the servers are “dynamic” servers able to instantaneously switch on or off based on a threshold on the number of queued tasks~\cite{xie2024integrating}, and} multi-server systems in which there is a ``delayed-off'' delay before a server is deallocated after becoming idle~\cite{GGHB10, GHBR12, GDHB14}.